-Net Dollar Subscription Retention Rate declined year-over-year primarily due to an atypical increase in our average revenue per core user associated with acquisition-related growth that was not repeated in the second quarter of fiscal 2021, as well as increased user churn related to the COVID-19 pandemic.
+Net Dollar Subscription Retention Rate declined year-over-year primarily due to increased user churn related to the COVID-19 pandemic.
 We believe that our net dollar subscription retention rate provides insight into our ability to retain and grow our subscription and services revenue, and is an indicator of the long-term value of our customer relationships and the stability of our revenue base.